shzolly/react-sdk-leiz/README.md

 This repository provides a guide and resources for developing Pega Constellation SDK components using React.
 The Pega Constellation SDKs enable developers to integrate Pega's ConstellationJS Engine APIs with alternative design systems, such as Material UI.

-The project is potentially used for [NJMCdirect](https://www.njmcdirect.com/) redesign.

 ## Prerequisites
 ---------------